Darxo/Hardened/README.md

 - **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit
 - **Dismantle** has been completely reworked.
-It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
+It now grants 100% more Shield Damage.
+It also grants +40% Armor Damage against enemies who have full health
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries
 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Double Strike** now works with ranged attacks and the damage bonus is no longer lost when you swap weapons